Israel Wood Powell (British Columbia politician): Legacy

 A number of geographical features of British Columbia, including the river and eponymous city of Powell River and Powell Lake, were named in his honour.

 In May 2021, the Tla'amin Nation submitted a request to Powell River city council to change the city's name to replace or omit Powell's.
 In May of 2024 a spokesperson for the joint working group for Powell River’s possible name change, an adjunct professor at UBC, stated: "three years since Tla’amin Nation’s efforts first began, and there’s not much to show for it in a way of tangible change."

 Vancouver Island University has since changed the name of their campus in the qathet region to tiwšɛmawtxw (tyew-shem-out), which means house of learning; the name was a gift to the institution from the Tla’amin Nation Executive Council to acknowledge VIU's "readiness and willingness to participate and engage in meaningful reconciliation."

 On June 10, 2021, in light of the finding of unmarked gravesites and the remains of 215 children at the former Kamloops Indian Residential School, of which Powell was a leading proponent of its creation, the City of Victoria announced the cancellation of its upcoming Canada Day festivities.
 An alternative broadcast was proposed in collaboration with local First Nations to "[explore] what it means to be Canadian, in light of recent events."

 On July 25, 2022, the regional hospital serving the catchment including the City of Powell River changed its name from 'Powell River General Hospital' to 'qathet General Hospital' at the request of the Tla'amin First Nation.

+In May 2024, on the third anniversary of Beaulieu's survey, Tkʼemlúps te Secwépemc issued a statement that referred to the 215 suspected burial sites as "anomalies" rather than "children", which was used in its 2021 statement.